Deccan-for-AI/content_hub/courses/rag/performing_rag/exploring_document/content_file.md

 We’ll use the UNICEF Annual Report 2023 as our source of truth.

-For this example, we’ll take the important sections to be *‘Part 1 and Part 2’* to understand the major goals and any changes that helped achieve them.
+For this example, we’ll take the important sections to be *‘Part 1 and Part 2’* to understand the major goals and any changes that helped achieve them